 The example in this section illustrates how to specify the source operands for assembly language statements.
 The program simply increments its input value by 1:

-that the result will be in the eax register and that it is to be stored in the
+The Outputs parameter to Asm specifies that the result will be in the eax register and that it is to be stored in the Result variable.

 You can have multiple input variables, in the same way that you can have more than one output variable.

-The parameter count (%0, %1) etc, now starts at the first input statement, and continues with the output statements.
-When both parameters use the same variable, the compiler will treat them as the same %n operand, which is the case here.
+The parameter count (%0, %1) etc, still starts at the first output statement, and continues with the input statements.

 _increment__incr.1: subl $4,%esp movl 8(%esp),%eax #APP incl %eax #NO_APP movl %eax,%edx movl %ecx,(%esp) addl $4,%esp ret